PopovEvgeniy/miniskype/readme.txt

 Description and usage

-This program is an alternative client for web version of Skype.
+This program is an alternative client for the web version of Skype.

 Trouble guide

-Refresh contact list if you don't see you contact list.
+Refresh contact list if you don't see your contact list.
 Press F5 to do it.

 Thanks

-Big thanks to author of Ghetto Skype(https://github.com/stanfieldr/ghetto-skype) for inspiration.
+Big thanks to the author of Ghetto Skype (https://github.com/stanfieldr/ghetto-skype) for inspiration.

 License